TO: Michael J. Duff, Emeritus Professor, Faculty of Natural Sciences, Dept. of Physics, Imperial College London, S. Kensington Campus, London

 Though very much in process, what we have to date is a bit interesting.
 Here we assume the universe begins with the Planck base units, and that (1).the first manifestation of physicality is a PlanckSphere which is, in part, defined by those Planck base units and (2).each doubling is ostensibly caused by the rapid generation of those Planckspheres.

 Planck Length is 1.616229×10-35 meters and one PlanckSphere is equal to one PlanckLength.
-In one second, the PlanckSpheres will push out 299,792.458 kilometers, first as a point, momentarily as a line, lines, then sheets, then 3-D wall-to-wall PlanckSpheres.
+In one second, the PlanckSpheres will push out 299,792.458 kilometers, first as a point, momentarily as a line, then lines, then sheets, then 3-D wall-to-wall PlanckSpheres.

 Planck Mass, at 2.176.470(51)×10-8 kilograms, at one second will equal to 4.036862067×1034 kilograms.
 That’s raising many questions.
 Planck Charge, 1.875 545.956×10-18 coulombs jumps to 3.47877437×1023 coulombs, quite formidable.
 Of course, questions abound!
 Your comments at this stage might save us a lot of embarrassment and time.
 Might you advise us?
 Thank you.